Grenada Charter Yachts

 As you can tell, my experience was a mixed bag.
 We did not ever venture too far inland away from the water (my mistake, as you will learn).

-The great news: It is still the Caribbean of 25 and more years ago, and this trip, I discovered my ranking of things I liked and bothered me had totally changed.
+The great news is that it is still the Caribbean of 25 or more years ago, and on this trip, I discovered that my ranking of things I liked and bothered me had changed.

-Maybe I was looking at the Grenadines and Grenada from fresh, older eyes, eyes that had not already been strained from probably doing 30 weeks of a charter in the ten months proceeding it.
-Maybe with age comes wisdom.
+Maybe I was looking at the Grenadines and Grenada from fresh, older eyes, eyes that had not already been strained from probably doing 30 weeks of a charter in the ten months preceding it.
+With age comes wisdom.

-The Southern Caribbean has “grown-up” some and after IVAN (a rare hurricane hitting it, category 3 in 2004.
-Typically Grenada is just about out of the hurricane belt) billions of aid poured into the island over time, and they used it to rebuild properly.
-The result shows on Grenada.
+The Southern Caribbean has “grown up” some.
+After IVAN (a rare hurricane hitting it, category 3 in 2004.
+Typically, Grenada is just about out of the hurricane belt), billions of aid poured into the island over time, and they used it to rebuild correctly.
+The result shows in Grenada.
 It is simply stunning.

-Our round the island tour stopping at Grenada Rum Distillery
+Our round-the-island tour stopped at Grenada Rum Distillery.

 Eating Ashore on Grenada.

-These are some of my favorite restaurants on Grenada.
+These are some of my favorite restaurants in Grenada.

 Victory Bar at Port Louis Marina.
-Victory Restaurant claim to fame is the #1 thin crust pizza in Grenada, which I can attest too.
-I had it many times while I was visiting charter yachts at Port Louis Marina.
+Victory Restaurant’s claim to fame is Grenada’s #1 thin-crust pizza, which I can attest to.
+I had it many times while visiting charter yachts at Port Louis Marina.

 The Aquarium The ambiance with the beach setting is something you don’t want to miss.
 We had a bonfire on the beach before dinner.

-Belmont Estates This plantation dates back to colonial rule in the 1600s!
-They have kept the history amazingly alive on Grenada.
+Belmont Estates: This plantation dates back to colonial rule in the 1600s, and it has kept Grenada’s history amazingly alive.

 Our mouthwatering soups, appetizers and buffet of traditional fish, chicken, beef or mutton, savories and local vegetables dishes are created with fresh ingredients from our vegetable garden and just the right amount of local herbs and spices to create a truly appetizing meal.